Category Archives: 1952 Films

 Thanks to Crawford her pain and humiliation are palpable and her subsequent paranoia believable without overacting too much for effect.

-Palance and Grahame are okay in their respective supporting roles but are either outshined by Crawford or written in a banal way- or both.
-Regardless, the roles are one-note and not the best of either actor’s career.
+Palance and Grahame are okay in their respective supporting roles but are either outshined by Crawford or written in a banal way.

 The characters have little rooting value and we know their motivations and shenanigans nearly from the start.
-The conclusion of the film produces a satisfying demise for each one as their comeuppance is in perfect form.

-The final chapter is fraught with chase scenes throughout the streets of San Francisco as a terrified Myra runs through the streets clad in a black coat and a white head shawl, wearing high-heels naturally while being chased by a crazed Lester.
+The final chapter is fraught with chase scenes throughout the streets of San Francisco as a terrified Myra runs through the streets clad in a black coat and a white head shawl, wearing high heels naturally while being chased by a crazed Lester.

-Sudden Fear adds some clever camera angles and cinematography mentions making it slightly left of center and creative looking with cool shadows throughout.
+Sudden Fear adds clever camera angles and cinematography mentions making it slightly left of center and creative looking with cool shadows throughout.

 Elements of Hitchcock emerge as a shaky hallway scene featuring a lumbering Lester approaches the camera.
 Closeups of the actors and the illuminating black-and-white lighting provide a glowing look to the film.